SayLending.com Financial Network

 This quoted rate means that the lender will charge you the index (PRIME RATE) plus a margin of 0.00%.

-Your interest rate will then be: The PRIME RATE at 5.00%
+Your interest rate will then be: The PRIME RATE

 If you see this rate quote: